 If there is a constant in healthcare quality reporting, it’s change.

-Since Q-Centrix started partnering with hospitals just eight years ago – a mere blip on the quality movement timeline – we have witnessed countless changes in quality reporting.
-Participation in quality programs has shifted from being largely voluntary to mandatory; penalties have replaced rewards; and value-based care is taking the place of fee-for-service – to name just a few!
+Since Q-Centrix started partnering with hospitals just over a decade ago – a mere blip on the quality movement timeline – we have witnessed countless changes in clinical data reporting.
+Participation in quality programs has shifted from being largely voluntary to mandatory; penalties have replaced rewards, and value-based care is taking the place of fee-for-service – to name just a few!

-Because of all this, quality reporting is growing – so much that it’s outpacing the ability to perform it.
+Because of all this, data reporting for clinical performance improvement is growing – so much that it’s outpacing the ability to perform it.
 Hospitals that can’t keep up risk seeing penalties and care costs rise and their clinicians forced to spend valuable time on preparing data instead of patient care.

 By using technology to augment the clinical intelligence of people, the abstraction process can evolve to be more efficient, accurate and scalable.

-Outsourcing quality data management can provide hospitals with both the technology and necessary staff-equivalent hours to meet modern quality reporting demands.
+Outsourcing clinical data management can provide hospitals with both the technology and necessary staff-equivalent hours to meet modern quality reporting demands.
 The most innovative solution providers are using, or at least testing, automated technologies like NLP in their processes.
-Just as important is ensuring a facility can shift and scale as its quality reporting needs change over time.
-For example, at Q-Centrix, we have a team of more than 800 nurse-educated quality information specialists.
+Just as important is ensuring a facility can shift and scale as its clinical quality reporting needs change over time.
+For example, at Q-Centrix, we have a team of more than 1,200 nurse-educated clinical data experts.
 Acting as virtual extensions of hospital quality departments, these individuals ease data management burdens and assess and redirect resources as needed.